 When setting goals, it’s easy to make goals that are realistic, but too generalised.
 When you use the SMART criteria, you will be able to see your way clear to making better decisions whilst on your goal journey.

 For example, you might have the specific goal of hiring a new project manager, but a SMART goal would be, “We will hire a new project manager.
 To hire the best project manager we can, we will use a precise pre-screening method of recruitment, and a standardised set of questions, to collect the data and information we need to compare to come to the right decision.”

 Using pre-screening employment tests is a highly efficient method of collecting data to evaluate candidate performance.

-Depending on the job that you are hiring for, psychometric tests typically will split into three to include abstract, numerical, and verbal reasoning, covering different areas of ability.
-Appropriate tests can be found for different levels of the business team, such as operational workers, junior managers, middle and senior managers.
+Depending on the job that you are hiring for, psychometric tests typically will split into three to include abstract, verbal and numerical reasoning, covering different areas of ability.
+Appropriate tests can be found for different levels of the business team, such as operational workers, junior managers, and middle and senior managers.